Drone Records

 Release Year: 2008

 Note: rare split LP of the Californian cult project, with the Chicago based PANICSVILLE.. - *"Irr.
 App.
 (Ext.) crafts some of the most bizarre and beautiful sound pieces around.
 Based in California, Matt Waldron is also one half of the current Nurse With Wound live shows.
 Panicsville, headed by Andy Ortmann, delves in the deeper regions of the subconscious forging sonic scenarios to undreamt nightmares.* - lim.
-500 marbled vinyl
+500 marbled vinyl, BACK IN STOCK !!

 Price (incl.
 19% VAT): €23.00